-Aashka Goradia Reveals Editing Trick Of A Reality Show Portrayed Her Sexuality In A Wrong Way!
+Aashka Goradia Reveals The Editing Trick Of A Reality Show Portrayed Her Sexuality In A Wrong Way!

 - Nach Baliye 8:Aashka-Brent Out; Surprise Wild Card Entries; Ruhi On The Sets; Karan Celebrates B'Day

 Bigg Boss contestants, Aashka Goradia and Juhi Parmar will be seen gracing (as guests) Rajeev Khandelwal's talk show, JuzzBaat - Sangeen Se Namkeen Tak, in the upcoming episodes.
-Like other television actors, who were on chat show, these two actresses will also be seen clarifying about a few controversies surrounding them.
+Like other television actors who were on the chat show, these two actresses will also be seen clarifying about a few controversies surrounding them.

-While Aashka will be seen revealing as to how embarrassing it was in front of her parents when her sexuality was portrayed in a wrong way on a reality show, Juhi will be seen narrating how a show edited scenes to make her look like a 'vamp'.
+While Aashka will be seen revealing as to how embarrassing it was for her to face her parents when her sexuality was portrayed in a wrong way on a reality show, Juhi will be seen narrating how a show edited her scenes to make her look like a 'vamp'.

 Aashka Goradia Controversy